There are four types of

 InnoDBinternal data dictionary.Note

-The Tablespace Monitor and Table Monitor are deprecated and will be removed in a future MySQL release.
+The Tablespace Monitor and Table Monitor are deprecated; expect them to be removed in a future MySQL release.
 Similar information for the Table Monitor can be obtained from

 For additional information about